 My honesty meant that I was blunt to the point of being tactless.
 Often if someone was avoiding saying a certain thing or they’d messed up in some way and were trying to wriggle out of it I’d assume that I mustn’t have understood the situation properly (pretty average occurance for me tbh) and so I’d say “Yes, you did!
 You told her that blah blah…” or “I thought you knew you were supposed to do blah blah because I was there when they told you to.”
 That made me really popular in the first years of high school!

 My natural in-built honesty meant that up until I was around 11-12 it never occurred to me that people lie.
 They lie to make themselves look good, feel better, to get ahead, to stir things up or simply to see if you are daft enough (or naive enough) to believe them.
 I was.
 Even aged 12-13 I believed that if someone was your friend then they wouldn’t play a joke on you or manipulate you because that’s a mean thing to do and friends are never mean.
 Wrong!
 It would take someone else to notice what was going on and point it out (practically bang me over the head with it) before I’d realise.
-Luckily this stopped when I got friends who were more mature and realised that I had ‘difficulties’ in certain areas that they shouldn’t take advantage of.
+Luckily this stopped when I got friends who were more mature and kind and realised that I had ‘difficulties’ in certain areas that they shouldn’t take advantage of.

 Oddly enough I became a really quick study in reading people as I got into my mid-late teens in order to fit in and appear ‘normal’.
-I think this is why Dyspraxia/Aspergers is so overlooked in females as we can be great chameleons at blending in.
+I think this is why Dyspraxia/Aspergers is so overlooked in females as we can be great chameleons at blending in enough to pass for being Neurotypical.
 I’d never just go along with stuff to be popular but I was good at staying quiet and observing peoples tone of voice, or little gestures or how they would back track and subtly change their meaning if what they were saying wasn’t going down well with others.
 I started to notice people’s pride and the need to be popular and the fact that they were more prone to agreeing to do something if they thought it was their idea in the first place.
 I also learned that people like people who listen and give just enough advice that’s helpful but doesn’t entirely go against what they ultimately have already decided to do anyway.

 I was becoming, without realising it, a little manipulative.
 All those years of studying human nature to be able to understand it was meaning I was now able to predict it and use it.
 I’d say 80% of the time it was just to talk my way out of forgetting something yet again or to hide something quirky thing about myself or to pretend I’d listened to or understood what was being said but the other 20% was to get my own way.
 I found it easier than people respecting me enough to take my opinion seriously, especially when I was struggling to explain it properly.
 Plus, when I couldn’t mentally keep up with group conversations to be able to give my input at the time, manipulation was a handy short cut to steer things the way I chose later on.
 I was only strongly presenting the pro’s of what I wanted to do and none of the cons but still kinda manipulative.